communitiesuk/epb-ecaas-aws-infrastructure/README.md

 - /ecaas-infrastructure terraform for all resources in ecaas-integration, ecaas-staging and ecaas-production accounts
 - /ci terraform for all resources in AWS EPB ci account

-## Setup making changes to ecaas-infrastructure
+### Making changes to ecaas-infrastructure

 1. From root `cd ecaas-infrastructure`

-2. Initialize your Terraform environment

-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform init -backend-config=backend_{profile}.hcl`
+2. Switch profile to environment you want to make changes in

+   `just set-profile {AWS_profile_name_for_environment}`

    Example:

+   `just set-profile ecaas-integration`

+3. Initialize your Terraform environment using the correct backend-config file

+   `aws-vault exec {AWS_profile_name_for_environment} -- terraform init -backend-config=backend_{profile}.hcl`

+   Example:

    `aws-vault exec ecaas-integration -- terraform init -backend-config=backend_ecaas_integration.hcl`

-3. To run terraform you will need to download a copy of the parameters stored as tfvars in the environment.
+4. To run terraform you will need to download a copy of the parameters stored as tfvars in the environment.
 To do this run

-   `just tfvars-get ecaas-infrastructure {profile_name_for_AWS_environment}`
+   `just tfvars-get ecaas-infrastructure {AWS_profile_name_for_environment}`

-4. Run a terraform plan and check you see everything is upto date:

-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform plan`

    Example:
+   `just tfvars-get ecaas-infrastructure ecaas-integration`

+5. Run a terraform plan and check all planned changes are expected:

+   `aws-vault exec {AWS_profile_name_for_environment} -- terraform plan -out=tfplan`

+   Example:
    `aws-vault exec ecaas-integration -- terraform plan`

-## Making changes

-1. First, generate a plan to check the changes Terraform wants to make

-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform plan -out=tfplan`

-2. Once happy that the changes are as expected, apply them
+6. Once you are happy that all the changes are as expected, apply them

-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply tfplan`
+   `aws-vault exec {AWS_profile_name_for_environment} -- terraform apply tfplan`

-3. (Optional) Once successfully applied, you should be able to see the changes in the AWS Management Console.
+7. (Optional) Once successfully applied, you should be able to see the changes in the AWS Management Console.
    Sanity check the changes have been applied as you expected.

-## Making changes using just

-1. make sure you have switch profile to the correct env

-   `just set-profile  {profile_name_for_AWS_environment}`

-2. download a copy of the parameters stored as tfvars in the environment.
-To do this run

-   `just tfvars-get ecaas-infrastructure {profile_name_for_AWS_environment}`

-3. run the apply

-   ` just tf-apply ecaas-infrastructure `

 ## Deleting infrastructure

 When deployed infrastructure is no longer needed

-1. `aws-vault exec {profile_name_for_AWS_environment} -- terraform destroy`
+1. `aws-vault exec {AWS_profile_name_for_environment} -- terraform destroy`

 2. Because the state of the S3 and DynamoDB are not stored in a permanent backend, those resources should be deleted through AWS console